|

 The vendor was happy to see me, saying: "I am free only

-in the night and so I consult your colleague.
-You know,
+in the night and so I consult your colleague about my

 I stopped selling ice-cream for a few days after my dog